-That means a certain card might limit their generous cashback rate to online purchases only, and/or require you to spend at least $600 or $1,000 a month to qualify for the cashback.
+That means a certain card might limit their generous cashback rate to specific categories (e.g. online purchases only), and/or require you to spend at least $600 a month to qualify for the cashback.

 What are the alternatives?

-Let’s look at some similar cards on the market to see if they’re better for new homebuyers than the American Express True Cashback Card.
+Let’s look at some similar cards on the market to see if they’re better for you than the American Express True Cashback Card.

-- SCB Unlimited Cashback Card – This card used to be the American Express True Cashback Card’s closest competitor and also offers 1.5% cashback with no cap or minimum spending.
-Their current sign-up bonus of $138 cash is actually more attractive than Amex’s 3% rebate on up to $5,000.
+Standard Chartered Unlimited Cashback Card – This card used to be the American Express True Cashback Card’s closest competitor and also offers 1.5% cashback with no cap or minimum spending.
+They have a current sign-up bonus of $100 cashback for new-to-StanChart card members, which is actually more attractive than Amex’s introductory 3% rebate.

 What credit card do you usually use for big purchases?
-Share your recommendations in the comments!
+Share this article with your friends and family!